 Actually, the stats are picking up patterns that are working at cross currents.
 All men aren’t the same, so while some guys get most turned on by their computer screens, others are getting more romantic, and most want relationships with real women over sex as sport – or spectator sport.

 Even among the porn addicts who can’t “get it up” for real girls, plenty choose to sacrifice porn for relationships.

 Yet, we are more inclined to believe that men are sex-craved because it fits our stereotypes — which are supported by evolutionary psychology.

 Meanwhile, so-called hookup culture and the fraternity code — bros before ho’s — can make it seem like men “just want one thing” when they actually want more.

 An actual study of hookup culture found it to be mythical.
 After four years of college the average student had just over one hookup per year.
 Only 11% enjoyed hooking up and nearly 3/4 of campus men wanted girlfriends, not hookups — but believed that everyone else felt differently.

 In the cross-current of guys wanting just one thing and guys caring for and loving girls, romance seems to be winning.

-Posted on September 16, 2013, in men, objectification, pornography, psychology, relationships, sex, women and tagged men, objectification, pornography, psychology, relationships, sex, women.
+Posted on September 16, 2013, in men, objectification, pornography, psychology, relationships, sex and sexuality, women and tagged men, objectification, pornography, psychology, relationships, sex and sexuality, women.
 Bookmark the permalink.
-22 Comments.
+32 Comments.